shivanikharva/shivanikharva.github.io/skills.md

 **SQL**
 - PSTAT 10 (Principles of Data Science) at UCSB
-- DataCamp: Introduction to SQL Server, Joining Data in SQL, Intermediate SQL Server
+- DataCamp: Introduction to SQL Server, Joining Data in SQL, Intermediate SQL Server, Time Series Analysis in SQL Server, Functions for Manipulating Data in SQL Server